tock/tock/doc/reference/trd-radio.md

 Clients transmit packets by calling `transmit` or `transmit_long`.

     fn transmit(&self,
-                source_long: bool,
                 dest: u16,
                 tx_data: &'static mut [u8],
+                tx_len: u8,
-                tx_len: u8) -> ReturnCode;
+                source_long: bool) -> ReturnCode;

     fn transmit_long(&self,
-                source_long: bool,
                 dest: [u8;8],
                 tx_data: &'static mut [u8],
+                tx_len: u8,
-                tx_len: u8) -> ReturnCode;
+                source_long: bool) -> ReturnCode;

-A packet sent by a call to `transmit` MUST include a 16-bit short destination address equal to the `dest` argument.
-A packet sent by a call to `transmit_long` MUST include a 64-bit destination address equal to the `dest` argument.
+The packet sent on the air by a call to `transmit` MUST be formatted to have a 16-bit short destination address equal to the `dest` argument.
+A packet sent on the air by a call to `transmit_long` MUST be formatted to have a 64-bit destination address equal to the `dest` argument.

 The `source_long` parameter denotes the length of the source address in the packet.
 If `source_long` is false, the implementation MUST include